menu

 • 4-hour table-top simulation with teams of interprofessional students investigating a patient safety event, identifying causal factors, and developing an action plan to prevent the same or a similar event from happening again.

-• Pediatrics Oncology IPE simulation
+• Houseless IPE simulation

 Community